briis/affalddk/README.md

 - Municipalities that use **Perfect Waste**
 - Municipalities that use **Provas**
 - Municipalities that use **Renodjurs**
-- Municipalities that use **Renosyd**
+- Municipalities that use **RenoSyd**
 - Municipalities that use **Vest Forbrænding**
 - Municipalities that have an **iCal** implementation.
 (Like København)

 That also means that a few Municipalities that were previously supported through **RenoWeb** and are not using any of the above API's, are no longer supported.
 There is no workaround for that at the moment.

 ### DESCRIPTION
 Municipalities in Denmark, do not have one standard for how to expose the Pickup Calendars for their citizens, and different Municipalities have different solutions.
-This integration currently supports the Municipalities that uses the solution from Garbage Pickup API's listed above and that accounts for around 70% of all Municipalities.
+This integration currently supports the Municipalities that uses the solution from Garbage Pickup API's listed above and that accounts for around 85% of all Municipalities.

 Go to the [Municipality List](#MUNICIPALITIES) to see if your Municipality will work with this integration.